beingnile/AirBnB_clone/README.md

 - [Authors](#authors)

 ## Introduction
 This project is a simplified version of the AirBnB web application.
-Somoe featues ae not included.
+Some features are not included.
-However, the basic functionalities are implemented.
-It includes a command interpreter for managing the application data, a storage system to persist the data, and various models representing the data structures used in the application.
+However, the basic functionalities are implemented.The project includes a command interpreter for managing the application data, a storage system to persist the data, and various models representing the data structures used in the application.

 ## Features
-- Create, retrieve, update, and delete operations on app data trough a console.
+- Create, retrieve, update, and delete operations on app data through a console.
 - Storage system to persist data using JSON files.
 - Models representing Users, Places, Cities, States, Amenities, and Reviews.
 - Automated unittests for various components of the application.